Sign up for a session

 Volunteering during the COVID-19 pandemic

 Your health and safety is our number one priority and we’d encourage you to think carefully before signing up for a session.
-Other sessions will be available later in the year.
+Sessions will be available on an ongoing basis, so there will be other opportunities.

 As guidance related to the pandemic changes, the measures below may also change.
 Whatever happens, we’ll make sure you’re fully briefed before each session: